 Beginning a company is an exciting and gratifying process and these days, virtually everybody wants to operate a business.
-Selection of a corporate company is one of the essential choices before going into a business venture.
+The selection of a corporate company is one of the essential choices before going into a business venture.
 This can be a proprietorship, corporation, joint corporation or private business.
 A good corporate model is private limited corporation.

 A private limited company is a privately owned form of corporation.
 The establishment of a limited company helps the entrepreneur to keep separate their assets and finances from the business.
 One private limited company has many advantages:

 A private corporation is viewed as a single entity i.e. the company is responsible for all the obligations and the related members are not directly liable if anything happens to the company.
 Responsibility for repayment of the company's debts and litigation rests with the client, and not with the lender.

 Some of the benefits of running a business as a private limited company is that you would potentially pay less tax than a regular trader.
 Small companies pay corporate tax on their taxable income and are excused from higher personal tax.